-What we hear most from educators is that there is a great deal of anxiety when it comes to Shakespeare; seeing it, reading it and especially teaching it.
-One of the principal goals of the Shakespeare Theatre of New Jersey's Education Programs is to demystify Shakespeare, take him "off the shelf" and re-energize his work for students and teachers alike.
-Towards these goals, this Study Guide provides educators with tools to both allay their own concerns and to expand the Shakespeare LIVE! experience for their students beyond the hour spent watching the production.
+What we hear most from educators is that there is a great deal of anxiety when it comes to Shakespeare; seeing it, reading it, and especially teaching it.
+One of the principal goals of The Shakespeare Theatre of New Jersey's education programs is to demystify Shakespeare, take him "off the shelf," and re-energize his work for students and teachers alike.
+Toward these goals, this Study Guide provides educators with tools to both allay their own concerns and to expand the theatre-going experience for their students beyond a visit with The Shakespeare Theatre.

-The information included in the study guide and activity book will help you expand your students' understanding of Shakespeare in performance, as well as help you meet many of the newly adopted New Jersey Core Curriculum Content Standards.
-We encourage you to impart as much of the information included in this study guide to your students as is possible.
-The following are some suggestions from teachers on how you can utilize elements of the study guide given limited classroom time.
+The information included in this guide will help you expand your students' understanding of Shakespeare in performance as well as help you meet many of the New Jersey Core Curriculum State Standards.
+We encourage you to impart as much of the information included in this Study Guide to your students as is possible.
+The following are some suggestions from teachers on how you can utilize elements of the guide given limited classroom time.